aromsa/programming-univbasics-2-if-end-statement/README.md

 5. Since it evaluates `false`, we skip to the `end` reserved word
 6. Print out with `puts "Code after if...end"`

-We want to keep working in the `learning-if-end.rb`, file, but we want to "mute" this  bit of code.
-We can do that by commenting-out this code so that, to Ruby's point-of-view, there's nothing in the file.

 ## ![Selection Glyph](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/sequence-and-comments/Selection_mini.png) Write an `if...else...end` Statement

 A slightly more advanced version of `if...end` is `if...else...end`.
-In this code, we are guaranteed that the code in ONE of the two blocs will run (as the Boolean expression can only ever be one of two choices).
+In this code, we are guaranteed that the code in ONE of the two blocks will run (as the Boolean expression can only ever be one of two choices).

 ```ruby